phadidipr/usecase-login-register-repo/README.md

 ## Register Page
 •	A form takes in an email address, first name, last name, password, and profile image; there is also an option to include an employee id within the form
 	-	Submitting the form sends an API request to the Register Backend function
+	-	useEffect is used to guarantee the profile picture is saved to the setState
+	-	createFormData was called with await to ensure the image file is fully appended to formData
 ## Employee Page
 •	This page is redirected to after a successful employee account login (from the Login Page)
-•	It will have a Presidio logo image file retrieved from S3 (URL) and a logout button underneath (that redirects to the Login Page)
+•	It has a Presidio logo image file retrieved from Cloudfront/S3 and a logout button underneath (that redirects to the Login Page)
 •	If this page is attempted to being accessed without proper credentials, redirect to the Login Page
 ## Non-Employee Page
 •	This page is redirected to after a successful non-employee account login (from the Login Page)